 A lesser known hike in New Zealand is Lake Alta, located about a 30 minute drive from Queenstown.
 High up in the mountains in The Remarkables Conservation area.
 Although described by DOC as an advanced tramping track, I found it rather easy.
 The way up to the trailhead is a fair drive and the last bit is on a gravel road so make sure you car is insured to drive on unpaved roads.
 Lake Alta (High Lake) is about a 45 minute walk up from the carpark.
 At the upper section of the trail you will find some interpretive signs about the area.
 Once at the lake the trail ends but you can easily climb up to the surrounding ridges for the best views over the picturesque Lake Alta.

 Te Waikoropupu Springs

-For a daily dose of outdoor & adventure inspiration, follow us on Instagram and Facebook!
+New here and curious who I am?
+Check my bio to learn more!
+For a daily dose of outdoor & adventure inspiration, follow me on Instagram and Facebook!

 Thanks for sharing!